knowledgetranslation/process/how_to_make_a_quality_website.md

 server-side
 :	“Server-side (commonly referred to as SS) refers to operations that are performed by the server in a client–server relationship in computer networking.

-	“Typically, a server is a computer program, such as a web server, that runs on a remote server, reachable from a user's local computer or workstation.
+	“Typically, a server is a computer program, such as a web server, that runs on a remote server, reachable from a user’s local computer or workstation.
 Operations may be performed server-side because they require access to information or functionality that is not available on the client, or require typical behavior that is unreliable when it is done client-side.

 	“Server-side operations also include processing and storage of data from a client to a server, which can be viewed by a group of clients.…